cye158/crw-clothing/README.md

 ## Description:

 A Clothing E-Commerce app.
-(In Progress)

-## Objective:

-Get more used to React.<br>
+(IN PROGRESS)

+## Tech & API to be used:

-Learn usage of Redux, Hooks, GraphQL, ContextAPI, Stripe & Firebase.
+Use React, Redux, Hooks, GraphQL, ContextAPI, Stripe & Firebase.

 ---